jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 }
 ```

 Here, our component is in the "demo" namespace and is called "addcomponent", version 0.1.0.
 There is a single interface, `adder`, which defines a single add method that works on unsigned 32bit integers.
-The component itself (via ths "world" annotation) exports only this adder interface and requires no imports.
+The component itself (via the "world" annotation) exports only this adder interface and requires no imports.

 We can satisfy this interface with the following WebAssembly program: